kokonech/mbOncoAberrations/README.md

 ### WGS ###

 This folder contains scripts to reproduce the WGS analysis.
-To start with, adjust the paths and directories in [Settings.R](WGS/Settings.R).
+To start with, download the data from Mendeley (doi: 10.17632/zrrrs3cbt6.1), adjust the paths and directories in [Settings.R](WGS/Settings.R) and provide Extended Data Table 3 in the folder "Meta_data".
 Install the missing libraries as listed in [Settings.R](WGS/Settings.R).
 In particular, install the R package [NBevolution](https://github.com/VerenaK90/Neuroblastoma_evolution/tree/main/NBevolution_0.0.0.9000.tar.gz).
 Then source `Settings.R`.
 Take care that all input and output directories exist.

 #### Cohort overview ####